Report for America partnership brings Indigenous affairs journalist to the R-E

 TRAVERSE CITY — Michigan’s only full-time Indigenous affairs journalist will join the Record-Eagle newsroom in June, thanks to an expansion of the newspaper’s partnership with Report for America.

-Sierra Clark, a current Mishigamiing Journalism Project fellow, will join the newsroom full-time June 1.
-Clark
+Sierra Clark, a current Mishigamiing Journalism Project fellow, will join the newsroom full-time in June.
+Clark holds a bachelor’s degree in freshwater science and sustainability from Western Michigan University, and worked as a volunteer educator and water technician before she was awarded a MJP fellowship last year.

-The Traverse City Record-Eagle will expand its newsroom staff, and grow its coverage of Indigenous communities in 2021 thanks to a growing partnership with Report for America.
+In 2020, the Record-Eagle joined MJP and Indigenizing the News in an effort to train emerging Indigenous journalists and publish their work in news outlets across Michigan.

+“Change starts locally and the Traverse City Record-Eagle is my hometown newspaper.
+I am excited to work for my community and to continue telling stories that uplift Indigenous voices,” Clark said.
+“The future in journalism is giving that narrative to BIPoC to tell it themselves through their own lens.”

-The nationwide journalism initiative on Tuesday announced new and expanded partnerships that will place more than 300 journalists in more than 200 newsrooms.
-The selection of the Record-Eagle to host Michigan’s only dedicated Indigenous affairs reporter doubles Report for America’s investment in Traverse City.
+Report for America on Tuesday announced Clark’s placement along with 299 other 2021 corps members assigned to more than 200 local newsrooms spread across the U.S. The Record-Eagle’s selection to host Michigan’s only dedicated Indigenous affairs reporter doubles Report for America’s investment in Traverse City.

-The Record-Eagle was selected to host Data Journalist Kaye LaFond in 2020, creating a rare full-time data reporting beat in a local newspaper newsroom in Michigan.
+The Record-Eagle was selected in 2020 to create a rare full-time data reporting beat in a local newspaper newsroom in Michigan.
 Report for America, an initiative of the nonprofit The Ground Truth Project, provides up to half of each reporter’s salary for up to three years, with the expectation partner newsrooms seek local supporters to cover the balance of each reporter’s salary and benefits.

-“There is a growing awareness that the crisis in local journalism has everything to do with the crisis in our democracy; but we believe trusted, local journalism breaks down barriers and brings people together.
-Supporting local news through Report for America is part of the way forward, a way to restore civic engagement and respectful dialogue across the divides in our country,” said Charles Sennott, GroundTruth chief executive officer and co-founder of Report for America.
-“We can’t wait to work with our newsroom partners and our reporting corps to restore journalism from the ground up.”
+“The crisis in our democracy, disinformation and polarization, is in many ways a result of the collapse of local news,” said Steven Waldman, co-founder and president of Report for America.
+“We have a unique opportunity to reverse this decline by filling newsrooms with talented journalists who not only view journalism as a public service, but who can make trusted connections with the communities they serve.”

 Report for America launched in 2017 with the objective of placing 1,000 journalists in newsrooms across the U.S. by 2024 to combat a decades-long contraction in the number of reporters on the ground in communities.
 Between 2008 and 2019, more than 36,000 jobs were cut from newspaper newsrooms nationwide, and hundreds of newspapers have closed their doors.